MariuszFerdyn/runner-images-build/README.md

 - Azure DevOps: download Azure Pipelines agent, configure with your org/project/pool, and install as a service
 - Bitbucket: set up the Bitbucket runner on the VM and register it to your workspace/repo

-The image already has the toolchain; you only need the small agent install script appropriate for your platform.
+The images already have the toolchain; you only need the small agent install script appropriate for your platform and OS.## Security considerations

-## Security considerations

 - The workflow deliberately prints sensitive values (SAS URLs, storage account key) for debugging and portability.
 Secret masking is temporarily disabled around those lines using GitHub Actions `::stop-commands::`.
 Anyone with access to the workflow logs can see them while valid.
 - SAS tokens expire (10 hours for disk SAS, 7 days for VHD SAS in this workflow), but treat logs as sensitive.